dyammons/canine_osteosarcoma_atlas/input/README.md

-## Instructions to obtain processed data
+## Instructions to obtain processed Seurat objects

 The processed data are available on Zenodo and can be downloaded by visiting the [project repository web page](https://zenodo.org/records/10666969).
 Once on the web page scroll down and select download for the file(s) of interest.